TheOdinProject/curriculum/web_development_101/terms_to_know.md

 ## Assignment:

 1. Take a look at this [list of term definitions](http://www.vikingcodeschool.com/web-development-basics/terms-to-know) and make sure you have at least a competent understanding of each one (click on it to bring up the full definition).
-Don't skip this and assume you know it all -- there will be at least a few that are worth nailing down.
-Flashcards help.
 2. Browse through this [great (though design-focused) list of terms from Smashing Magazine](http://www.smashingmagazine.com/2009/05/21/web-design-industry-jargon-glossary-and-resources/).
 It's not essential that you know all the unfamiliar ones down cold, but you'll keep seeing this stuff again and again so it's good to have a working knowledge of what they are.
 The article also contains lots of great links to dig deeper into anything you don't understand.

 ## Additional Resources